Catherine-Russell/MBnB_Web_app/README.md

 This is my personal extension for the Makersbnb Python/Flask project.

-As the first group project of the Software Engineering bootcamp, the project aims were to develop both technical skills and learn to use the developer workflow to plan, implement and peer-review features.
+As the first group project of the bootcamp, the aims were to both develop technical skills and to use the developer workflow to plan, implement and peer-review features.
 The original project was created over one week through TTD, OOP, and Agile practices (pair programming, Trello boards, etc.).

 This original group project primarily focused on our backend.
 For my extension, I wanted develop my HTML and CSS skills make it more visually appealing and closer resemble the AirBnB website.